Dr Paul Worth

 BM BCh PhD FRCP

-In Norwich, I introduced a multidisciplinary team assessment and developed an integrated care pathway for Parkinson’s.
+While in Norwich, I introduced a multidisciplinary team assessment and developed an integrated care pathway for Parkinson’s.
 I also led an important patient safety initiative to set up a Parkinson’s medicines management team to address the problem of missed medication doses in hospital.
 My Norwich team was runner up in the Hospital Doctor Parkinson's Team of the Year Award in 2006.

 I teach and lecture regularly on various aspects of Parkinson’s disease, dystonia, ataxia and other movement disorders at national and international meetings including the Royal Institution of Great Britain and I am a faculty member of the Parkinson’s Academy.
 I have led and taken part in numerous UK multi-centre and international research studies.
 I was ‘champion’ for the Parkinson’s Best Practice Tariff which incentivises hospitals to provide good care in accordance with NICE guidelines.

-I gave an address to MPs at the Palace of Westminster and was invited to give evidence to the All Party Parliamentary Group on inequalities of Parkinson’s services in 2009.
 I am a recognised expert and key opinion leader on advanced therapies for Parkinson’s.
 I have published extensively in this area and was one of the first neurologists in the UK to use Duodopa®.

 Some of the principal treatments carried out by Dr Paul Worth at Spire include: